Philippines Blog

 The Philippines has 3 main international airports – Manila, Puerto Princesa and Cebu.
 There are some smaller airports that serve international flights but the ones mentioned above will likely be the most affordable and available.

-We opted to fly from Vietnam (Ho Chi Minh) to Puerto Princesa as it landed us on Palawan island which is a great place to begin your Philippines adventure and avoid the big capital of Manila.
-(Cebu is also a great alternative to avoid Manila)
+We opted to fly from Vietnam (Ho Chi Minh) to Puerto Princesa as it landed us at Puerto Princesa on Palawan island which is a great place to begin your Philippines adventure and avoids the big capital of Manila.
+Cebu is also a great alternative if you want to avoid Manila.

 Flight prices between islands were reasonable and due to the duration of some ferry trips definitely more comfortable.